 A wondrous thing about reading and meditating on Scripture is that we are looking into the face of God.
 Jesus is the Word of God made flesh.
 Why was He made flesh?
 So men can see Him, touch Him, hear Him.
 He wants us to know Him.
 That is His own definition of the life He offers us and He says, “Come, taste and see.”
 “Come out of your isolation, Discover and Understand.”
 The more we come to God and see Him through the words we read, the more trustworthy is our perception of Him.
 Knowing Him is eternal life.
 Believing on Him is the work that God invites us to.
 Doing what He says is His indescribable nature given to the physical world in us, so that men may know that HE IS.
 He is the light of the world.
 Plug your whole heart, mind, soul, and strength into the Living Word and be lit.

-This aggressive schedule for feasting on Scripture has been developed to counter the world’s aggressive exclusion of God and His Word.
-Though we love Jesus and want to know Him, we are affected daily by the spiritual rebellion against Him and much of that influence is not resisted because we have not “entered the Data” – installed the full version of the Software, His Living Book.
+This aggressive schedule for feasting on Scripture has been developed to counter the effect on human beings, especially humans who consider themselves to be Christians, of the world’s aggressive exclusion of God and His Word.
+Though we love Jesus and want to know Him, we are affected daily by the spiritual rebellion against Him and much of that influence is not resisted because we have not “entered the Data” – installed the full version of God’s Software, His Living Book.
 One of the signs that a person has truly been born and immersed into the Life of Jesus is an insatiable appetite to read the text version of that Life.
-Those of us, acquaintance, friend or family, who have entered Life with Jesus are the Catalysts, equippers who must make sure the newly twice-born are provided with that staple of their new life, along with the relationship that encourages and engages with them in that expedition.
+Those of us, acquaintance, friend or family, who have entered Life with Jesus are the Catalysts, equippers who must make sure the newly twice-born are provided with that staple of their new life, along with the relationship that engages and encourages them in that expedition.
 We are now integrated parts of His physical body, so that He, the Word made flesh, is made flesh in us so that, in us, He can walk among the people He puts us with.

 The first step is to swallow the Book whole in continuous determined action, broken only by the actual duties and vital activities of the day.
 This is crucial before “studying” the Bible which, if done having skipped the essential full Data entry, will only install spots of light on islands of isolated Truths.
-Therefore, the foundational perception of the continuity of God’s Book is broken up and vulnerable.
+Therefore, the foundational perception of the continuity of God’s Book is broken up and vulnerable to the delusions of the world’s rebellion against God.
 To make sure the Holy Spirit has access to our heart and we intuitively see the Light as a whole, we must have entered the Data which provides a backdrop of the continuity of Reality in our minds.
 That backdrop gives Him the freedom, even without our notice, to whisper His invitation to those around us by the Spirit, even in simply passing, through how we naturally move and interact with them.
 This installation grows, clarifies and deploys His disposition in our skin.
-If we don’t want to be “retarded” ;o), we swallow the Book whole – first – and be the catalysts inciting the ones who enter behind us.
+If we don’t want to be “retarded” ;o), we swallow the Book whole – first – to be the catalysts inciting the ones who enter behind us.
 THAT’S STEP ONE.
 Then…

 DAILY HUNGRY BIBLE read-ponder-respond schedule is for those who desire to read and work out through our fingertips more of what God works into us.
 The determination to expand the feeding on God’s Word comes from our desire to intimately know God.
 That intimacy is the faithful work of the Spirit as we daily turn the soil of our heart’s and ask Him to establish the rulership of Jesus over areas of life that only He can reach.
 During those years of DHB’s development, we were astounded to see the new vistas into God’s mind and the amazing continuity which appeared when reading both Testaments together, as well as His obvious coordination of the other resources we would read to each other in each read-ponder-respond session.